Superintendent & Legislator Breakfast

 Around Campus - Life Science for Educators

-Students in Dr. Lisa Grimm's Life Science for Educators investigate the reproduction of plants in their lab.
+Students in Dr. Christopher Cratsley's Life Science for Educators course work on an experiment in the Antonucci Science Complex.
 This course covers a broad array of life science topics including cellular, organismal, and human biology.
 It is designed to provide a foundation in the life sciences for education majors (K-8).
 The course includes a laboratory component designed to develop the students' understanding of the scientific method and provide some biology methodologies that will aid students in the development of lesson plans and classroom activities.
 An integrative approach is taken for some aspects of this course to establish connections to other sciences (earth science, chemistry, engineering).

 Read More